rmllr/spring-petclinic/docs/README.md

 ![HTML-Documentation_3](screenshots/html-documentation-3.png)

-**Figure 3: Inline defined concepts that jQAssistant will find them in your code and report**
+**Figure 3: Inline defined concepts that jQAssistant will find in your code and show in your documentation**

 ## Reports